 You may also feel breathless, especially if cardiac tamponade develops (see under 'Complications' below).

 Other symptoms depend on the underlying cause of pericarditis.

 Complications are uncommon.
 They include:

 Pericardial effusion: fluid may build up between the two layers of the pericardium.
 A small amount of fluid is no problem and usually goes when the inflammation settles.
-However a lot of fluid may prevent the heart chambers from filling normally and prevents the heart from pumping blood properly.
-This is called cardiac tamponade and is a life-threatening problem unless the fluid is quickly drained.
+However a lot of fluid may prevent the heart chambers from filling normally and prevents the heart muscle from pumping blood properly.
+This is called cardiac tamponade and is a life-threatening problem unless the excess fluid is quickly drained.